Table of Contents

 How to put time management skills on your resume

-While critical for all jobs, time management skills are especially important to include on your resume if you’re applying for roles:
+While critical for all jobs, time management skills are one of the best skills to put on your resume if you’re applying for roles:

 - that are client-based (e.g., consulting)